 - the changes you’ve made to insulin doses

 If you use an insulin pump, you may be able to avoid adding an extra snack by lowering your basal insulin rate during the activity.
-And if you have repeated problems with your blood sugar dropping during or after exercise, consult your doctor.
+And if you have repeated problems with your blood glucose dropping during or after exercise, consult your doctor.

 - If you do not have ketones in your blood or urine and you feel well, it should be fine to exercise.

 How to Handle Exercise for Kids with Type 1 Diabetes

 The tricky part about exercise in children of all ages is that it is often unplanned and spontaneous.
 Will your child come home from school today and do homework for an hour or want to bike with friends for an hour?
 Sometimes you don’t know if your child is going to run around for 15 minutes, or run around for an hour and need extra carbs to prevent a low.

 Be prepared to give 5–15 grams of carb, depending on the child’s age and size, for every 30 minutes of sustained activity and monitor blood glucose levels frequently.

 Infants and Toddlers

 No matter the age, you can help children stay active.
 For example, encouraging infants in active play to explore movement and their surroundings supports physical and mental development.
 For toddlers, 30 minutes or more of physical activity a day with no more than 60 minutes of sitting at a time will help promote motor skills and muscular development.